Our Schools

 It was the young man’s desire to open a school in the area where he lived.

-This school provides free education for children like him that otherwise would not have the opportunity to attend school.
+This school provided free education for children like him that otherwise would not have the opportunity to attend school.

-The Pastors make sure the children receive a Christian education.
+The Pastors made sure the children receive a Christian education.

-The children attending school also receive a meal to help meet their physical needs.
+The children attending the school also received a meal to help meet their physical needs.

 Through S4H, children’s physical, educational and spiritual needs are being met.